MarriageSolution.in: Reliable Legal Partner

 IPC 158 is a section in the Indian Penal Code that deals with the punishment for anyone who is engaged in riotous or unlawful assemblies for payment.
 This means if a person is hired to join or support a riot or unlawful gathering, they can be punished under this section.

-Key Points about IPC Section 158
+10 Key Points on IPC Section 158 (Engaging in Riot for Payment)

 3. Types of Participation

-4. Who Can Be Charged
+6. Who Can Be Charged?

 IPC 158 Punishment